Emeka004/submission_reminder_app_Emeka004/README.md

 - `startup.sh` should be implemented separately to launch the application.

 Repository Structure
-The repository contains the following files and directories:

 create_environment.sh: Script to set up the application environment.
 README.md: This file, containing instructions and project details. submission_reminder_yourName/: Directory created by the setup script, containing: